-The Gateway School’s therapy team delivers occupational therapy, hydrotherapy as well as physiotherapy to the learners.
+The Gateway School’s therapy team delivers occupational therapy, hydrotherapy, physiotherapy and as of 2020 speech therapy to the learners.

 The occupational therapy available at The Gateway School is designed to enhance each learner’s ability to fully access and be successful in the learning environment.

 The occupational therapists use purposeful activities to facilitate the learner’s active participation in self-maintenance, academic, vocational pursuits and play or leisure activities that occur in the school environment.